 Stroke is the third leading cause of death and one of the leading causes of disability in the United States.
 However, knowing the signs of a stroke can help you avoid becoming one of those statistics.
 If you suspect that you or, someone you know, is suffering from stroke symptoms then immediate medical attention is key to both survival and recovery.

 What is stroke?

-A stroke, or “brain attack,” occurs when a blood clot blocks an artery (ischemic stroke) or a blood vessel breaks (hemorrhagic stroke), interrupting blood flow to an area of the brain.
-When this happens, brain cells begin to die and brain damage occurs.
+A stroke, or “brain attack,” occurs when a blood clot blocks an artery (ischemic stroke) or a blood vessel ruptures (hemorrhagic stroke), interrupting blood flow to an area of the brain.
+When this happens, brain cells begin to die, and brain damage occurs.
 When those cells die, abilities controlled by that area of the brain are lost.

-“A sudden onset of neurological changes means you need to get to the hospital immediately,” said Dr. McDonald, who is board-certified in neurology by the American Board of Psychiatry and Neurology.
 “Sudden” is a key aspect of evaluating symptoms.
-Depending on what part of the brain is affected, symptoms may include sudden:
+Depending on what part of the brain is affected, stroke symptoms may include:

 - Numbness or weakness of the face, arm or leg, especially on one side of the body